web

 Audience or participants

-Name of people pictured if known or significant, at (exhibition/event/festiva ); (place/town/city), (year).
+Name of people pictured if known or significant, at (exhibition/event/festival ); (place/town/city), (year).
 Photo by (photographer name)

 Activity development stage